RiveraBrayan/project-manager/README.md

+Project Description:

 Our project is a robust project management system developed using PHP, following the Model-View-Controller (MVC) architectural pattern, and powered by MySQL for data storage.
 This comprehensive solution is designed to streamline project management tasks, enhance collaboration among team members, and provide efficient tools for planning, monitoring, and reporting on project progress.

 Key Features: